 3. To the left there is a column called 'Narrow Your Choices', now check the box for 'Unlocked' and press 'Submit'.

-The number of concurrent users
+Number of concurrent users

 |Name||Oxford Scholarship Online|

 |Publisher/Provider||Oxford University Press|

 |Subjects included||Biology, Business and Management, Classical Studies, Economics and Finance, History, Law, Linguistics, Literature, Mathematics, Music, Neuroscience, Palliative Care, Philosophy, Physics, Political Science, Psychology, Public Health and Epidemiology, Religion, Social Work, Sociology.|

 |Type of resource||Platform with ebooks in HTML format.|

 |Login authentication required||No, not on LU-campus.
 If you are off-campus you will be prompted to login via LU's Central Authentication Service (CAS) with a Student Account or LUCAT-ID.|

 |Number of concurrent users||Six (6) concurrent users (people reading at the same time).
 A few titles have unlimited access and a few 1 or 3 concurrent users.|